Skip to main content

 After burning, the main board needs to be completely powered off once.

-• Connect the AirClick's programming port to the host computer's USB port, do not press the BOOT button otherwise the ID cannot be searched
+• Connect the AirClick flashing port to the host computer's USB port.
+Do not hold the BOOT button, otherwise the ID cannot be searched

-• Note that you must log in to SSH via the network rather than via serial port
+• Please ensure that you are logging in to SSH via the network, not via serial port

-• Ensure that the host computer can access the internet normally and that the data cable connecting the peripheral device to the host computer has data transfer capability.
+• Please ensure the host computer is connected to the Internet and that the data cable connecting the device to the host computer supports data transfer.

-• After connecting to the host computer via SSH, enter lsusb and press Enter.
-If the information circled in the following image appears, you can proceed to the next step.
+• After SSH connecting to the host computer, enter lsusb and press Enter.
+If you see the information circled in the image below, you can proceed to the next step.

-• If there is no feedback, this indicates a problem with the host computer's system, and we are unable to assist; you need to replace the system with one that is confirmed to be working or replace the host computer.
+• If no information is displayed, this indicates a system issue with the host computer.
+We cannot assist with this, and you will need to replace the system with a confirmed working one or change the host computer.

-• If the instruction lsusb is not found, you can execute the following command to install it:
+• If the lsusb command is not found, install it by running the following command:

 sudo apt-get install usbutils

-• Some host computers may display incomplete or no information due to system issues.
+• Some host computers may fail to fully display or not display the information due to system issues.

-• If the lsusb command displays the device but does not show 1d50:6177, try changing the data cable and connecting the mainboard to another USB port on the host computer.
+• If the device is shown after running the lsusb command but 1d50:614e is missing, try using a different data cable or connect the main board to another USB port on the host computer.

 ls /dev/serial/by-id/*

 • Enter the command below and press Enter.
-If everything is normal, a blue ID will appear.
-(The ID below is for reference only)
+If everything works properly, a blue ID like the one below will appear.
+(The example below is just for reference)

-• If no ID appears after entering the command below, but lsusb shows devices, please replace the host computer or change the host computer system
+• If no ID appears after entering the command, but the device appears with lsusb, please change the host computer or its operating system

-If multiple IDs appear, select the appropriate ID based on your mainboard's MCU model.
+If multiple IDs appear, please choose the corresponding ID based on your main board's MCU model.

 dangerous